LRSORRENTI/DESIGN-PATTERNS-JS/README.md

 # DESIGN-PATTERNS-JS

 ## Dmitri Nesteruk's course on design patterns

 ### Course Overview

+### Side note: I'm following the structure of Dmitri's course, but using different resources for each section, I'm not responding well to Dmitri's lecture style

 This course provides a comprehensive overview of Design Patterns in JavaScript from a practical perspective.
 This course in particular covers patterns with the use of: